← Back to App

 How do I access my audit log?

 From your dashboard, click "My Sessions" in the sidebar.
 You'll see a chronological list of every compliance check you've run, with results, timestamps, and status.
-Each entry is clickable to view the full details and download the signed compliance packet.
+Each entry is clickable to view the full details and download the signed Compliance Verification Record.

 What information is in each audit entry?